Asiandayboy/apple-financial-data-filter/README.md

 ## Running the Project Locally

+### Prerequisites
+Ensure you have the following installed:
+- Python
+- Node.js and npm

 ### Backend (FastAPI)
 - `cd` into backend directory
 - create your venv with `python -m venv venv`